 Laid out the hook accessories for the bar.

-We started laying out the hooks to match up with the tools.
-Turning some tools upside down, so it does not overlap with the other tools.
+We started laying out the hooks to match up with the tools (Affiliate Link).
+Turning some tools (Affiliate Link) upside down so they do not overlap with the other tools (Affiliate Link).
 We continued down the line to fill up the Fasttrack bar.

 I wanted to hang up the sprayers since they always would fall and get dirty.
 The large straight hook worked really well for this purpose.